1961: The Marvelettes released “Twistin’ Postman,” the follow-up to their hit debut single, “Please Mr. Postman.”

 1969: The Monkees played their last concert at Salt Palace in Utah until their 20th anniversary tour in 1986.

-1970: Former Chicken Shack keyboardist and singer Christine McVie released a self-titled solo album under her maiden name, Christine Perfect.
+1970: Former Chicken Shack keyboardist and singer Christine McVie released her debut, self-titled solo album under her maiden name, Christine Perfect.
 Shortly after, McVie joined her husband John as a member of Fleetwood Mac, who had just lost guitarist and founder Peter Green.
 The band’s members were nervous about touring without Green, but McVie had been a huge fan of the group and was very familiar with their music.

 1975: Paul Simon reached #1 on the Billboard pop chart with his fourth solo album, Still Crazy After All These Years.
 The LP produced four top 40 hits, including “My Little Town,” Simon’s first recorded collaboration with former partner Art Garfunkel since 1970.

 1975: The O’Jays topped Billboard’s R&B singles chart with “I Love Music (Part I).”

 1977: Jackson Browne released his fifth studio album, Running On Empty, which later peaked at #3 on the Billboard pop chart.

 1980: John Lennon mixed wife Yoko Ono’s single “Walking On Thin Ice.”
 It was his last time in a recording studio, and along with his lead guitar track recorded days earlier, it was his final creative act.
 Released at the end of January in 1981, the song became Ono’s first chart success, peaking at #58 in the US and #35 in the UK.

 Dave Brubeck, jazz pianist and composer, was born in Concord, CA in 1920.